The Pope rejects the national priority of PP and Vox and amends the rearmament of Europe

 "From conception to natural sunset"

-Leo XIV has also lashed out against the right to abortion and euthanasia, two of the pillars of Pedro Sánchez's roadmap from the last legislature.
-In fact, the lower house is currently processing a reform of the Constitution promoted by Moncloa to protect abortion.
-"All human life must be recognized and safeguarded from conception to its natural end, in every circumstance of its existence," the Pope proclaimed from the Congress's speaker's platform.
+Leo XIV has also railed against the right to abortion and euthanasia, two of the pillars of Pedro Sánchez's roadmap from the last legislature.
+In fact, the lower house is currently processing a reform of the Constitution promoted by Moncloa to safeguard abortion.
+"Every human life must be recognized and protected from conception to its natural end, in every circumstance of its existence," the Pope has defended.
 "When this certainty is obscured, the most vulnerable are the first victims.
-The moral greatness of a nation is manifested in its capacity to accompany, protect, and love those lives that experience greater fragility," he added.
+The moral greatness of a nation is manifested in its capacity to accompany, protect, and love those lives that go through greater fragility," he added.
 "Can a community that leaves the unborn child in the shadows be called fully just?" he asked.
-Upon leaving, Minister Félix Bolaños replied that the Spanish government "respects all positions of the Catholic Church" and – indeed – said that the Pope's speech had been "absolutely concordant and coherent" with the Moncloa's postulates.

 Cargando